iammiles/infinifern/readme.md

 # Infinifern
-Presently this is a CLJS adaption of the HTML5 Canvas example of a [Barnsley fern](https://en.wikipedia.org/wiki/Barnsley_fern)
+A CLJS adaption of the HTML5 Canvas example of a [Barnsley fern](https://en.wikipedia.org/wiki/Barnsley_fern)

 ## Get running